flatironinstitute/finufft/docs/examples.rst

 .. note::
    Using the NUFFT as above does *not* give an optimal scaling scheme in the case of a **fully adaptive grid**, because all frequencies must be handled up to the highest one needed.
 The latter is controlled by the smallest spatial scale, so that the number of modes needed, $N$, is no smaller than the number in a *uniform* spatial discretization of the original domain at resolution needed to capture the smallest features.
-In other words, the advantage of full adaptivity is lost when using the NUFFT, and one may has well have used the FFT with a uniform Cartesian grid.
+In other words, the advantage of full adaptivity is lost when using the NUFFT, and one may as well have used the FFT with a uniform Cartesian grid.
 To remedy this and recover linear complexity in the fully adaptive case, an FMM could be used to convolve $f$ with the (periodized) Laplace fundamental solution to obtain $u$, or a multigrid or direct solver used on the discretization of the Laplacian on the adaptive grid.